Viper456/Digitalclock/README.md

-# Digitalclock
+# Digital Clock
-Digital clock with date using HTML+CSS, SCSS, JS
+Clock with date using HTML, CSS, SCSS, JS